During my stay in Vilnius, I was shocked by how present the threat of war is in the Baltic States.

 War is close!

 I’m reading The Next 100 Years: A Forecast for the 21st Century, a book by George Friedman.
 (Thanks to Frank, for recommending this to me!)
 He discusses the importance of the Baltic states in the balance of powers that Russia needs in order to feel protected.
 The Baltic states being part of NATO brings the western alliance at a few hundred kilometers of Saint Petersburg, When the Baltic states and Poland were under the Warsaw Pact, that distance was 1500 kilometers

 The NATO Flag

-It was a surprise when I walked past the presidential palace to see that the three flags in front of the building where the Lithuania flag, the European flag and the flag of NATO.
+It was a surprise when I walked past the presidential palace to see that the three flags in front of the building were the Lithuania flag, the European flag, and the flag of NATO.
 Especially since the USA seems to entertain the idea to elect a president who will not protect these states despite the importance of NATO for the west.

 The Baltic states as buffer

 Richard Shirreff, who stepped down as NATO’s deputy supreme allied commander Europe in 2014, expressed concerns in his criticism towards the UK government that Russia now not only borders NATO but that NATO also cuts of the Russians access to the weapons and fleet in Kalingrad.
 He warned for war with Russia.
 Jeffrey Tayler before mentioned, “If NATO expands to include the Baltic states, it risks acquiring a flashpoint for tension with Russia that could compromise, if not destroy, the alliance.”